coderefinery/DEPRECATED-git-archaeology/_episodes/01-inspecting-history.md

 ---

 ## Finding removed code

+The day will come when you are in this situation:

 > *I remember there used to be a line containing the word "great idea".
 > Now it is gone:*